 Add the ability to mask your own affiliate links, and that’s your road to riches SociBoom solution.

 The automation part of SociBoom kicks in when you pick the type of content you want to curate from Facebook, Instagram and Youtube.

 The software then automates posting that to your Twitter channel.

 The technical part…

-Another feature is the follow – unfollow automation that you can set-up in the Sociboom members area.
-It’s hardly a revolutionary idea, and I know SociBoom isn’t the first piece of software to offer that.
+Another feature is the follow – unfollow automation that you can set-up in the SociBoom members area.
+It’s not a revolutionary idea, and I know SociBoom isn’t the first piece of software to offer that.

-IF you do decide to buy Sociboom you can choose either the 3 Site Lite Special normally $77/month or $27.95 during the launch offer, or the unlimited version at $97/month discounted to $29.95.
+But if you do decide to buy SociBoom, you can choose either the 3 Site Lite Special normally $77/month, the $27.95 launch offer, or the unlimited version at $97/month discounted to $29.95.

 Are there any upsells with SociBoom?

 Once purchased, you will come across 4 upsells for SociBoom: